Upon the Magic Roads: Plot

-The story begins with a father calling his three sons and showing them a trampled field of wheat.
-The father instructs his sons to stand guard at night, so that they will find out who trampled the wheat, and the brothers, in turn, send the younger, Ivan the fool (John), there.
+The story begins with an old farmer calling out his three sons and showing them a trampled field of wheat.
+The father instructs his sons to stand guard at night, so that they will find out who trampled the wheat, and the brothers, in turn, send the youngest, Ivan the fool (John), there instead.

-At night, John, sweetly chatting with the hedgehog, which he had previously saved, sees the outline of the mare and throws the rope into a misty cloud.
-Suddenly the rope tightens, and the mare begins to carry him across the fields and meadows.
-They fall into a swamp, and John pulls out the drowning mare using the windmills.
-Being bound, she cries, and the hero, feeling sorry for her, lets her go free, taking the word that she will no longer trample on their fields.
+At night, John, sweetly chatting with the hedgehog, which he had previously saved, sees the outline of a mare and throws the rope into a misty cloud.
+Suddenly, the rope tightens, and the mare begins to carry him across the fields and meadows.
+They fall into a swamp, and John pulls out the drowning mare using a waterwheel.
+Being bound, she cries, and the hero, feeling sorry for her, lets her go free, given the word that she will no longer trample on their fields.
 The next morning, in the stable, he discovers two horses and meets a small Humpbacked Magic Foal.
-He says that he was sent by mother mare to get help and support.
+He says that he was sent by his mother mare to help and support him in any way.
 John, wanting to get money for the horses, leads them to the bazaar.
-There the king sees them and orders them to take their horses to their stables, saying that they are actually his horses.
+There, the king sees them and gives orders to take them to his stables, saying that they are actually his horses now.
 Having received no money, John asks the Foal to help him, and he calls the horses back with a whistle.
 The King offers John the position of the most important groom, and he agrees.

 Over time, the people begin to love John more and more.
 The king wants to execute him, but can't find a reason.
-The sleeping bag suggests to him the idea of sending a groom for The Firebird, and then executing him for not following the King's order, as he thinks that John will not be able to find it.
+The Sleeping Bag suggests sending the groom to retrieve The Firebird, and then executing him for not following the King's order, as he thinks that John will not be able to find it.
 John and Foal go in search of the Firebird.
 After collecting the dream-nuts, they find the bird's shelter and pour them out to it.
-She, having eaten all the nuts, falls asleep.
-John puts the bird in chains.
-The next morning, the Foal tells us that the bird can only get hot when it is free.
-In chains, she cries, and John lets her go free.
+The bird, having eaten all the nuts, falls asleep.
+John puts it in chains.
+The next morning, the Foal tells him that the bird can only get hot when it's free.
+In chains, it cries, and John lets it go free.
 On their return, the executioners lead John to the block.
-He claims that he caught the Firebird, but let it go free, but no one believes him.
+He claims that he caught the Firebird, but released it, but no one believes him despite bringing back feather from it.
 When the axe is already raised over his head, the Firebird appears, and the execution is canceled.